Motorcycle Crash In Beulah Claims One Life, Critically Injures Another

 The crash occurred about 5:05 p.m. at the intersection of West Nine Mile Road and Beulah Road.

-The Florida Highway Patrol said a car driven by a 30-year old Pensacola man was traveling west on Nine Mile Road and initiated a turn toward northbound Highway 99.
-At the same time, the motorcycle entered the intersection and collided with the right front of the car.
+The Florida Highway Patrol said a car driven by a 30-year old Pensacola man was traveling east on Nine Mile Road and initiated a turn toward northbound Highway 99.
+At the same time, the motorcycle traveling west entered the intersection and collided with the right front of the car.

 The 49-year old male driver of the motorcycle was pronounced deceased at the scene.
 His passenger, a 45-year old female from Eight Mile, Alabama, was critically injured.
 The driver of the car was not injured.